timur-developer/gcscope/README.md

 Read this in other languages: [Russian](docs/README.ru.md)

-`gcviz` is a terminal UI (TUI) visualizer for Go GC behavior: GC cycles, STW pauses, heap live/goal dynamics, and GC pacer signals, live.
+`gcviz` is a terminal UI (TUI) visualizer for Go garbage collector behavior in real time: GC cycles, STW pauses, heap live/goal dynamics, and GC pacer signals.

-It is meant for "fast feedback" during performance work:
+It is designed for fast feedback during performance work:

-- spot bad STW spikes (p99/max) under load
+- spot problematic STW spikes (p99/max) under load
-- see GC rate changes across runs
+- see how GC frequency changes across runs
-- see heap live approaching heap goal and getting more aggressive pacing
+- see heap live approach heap goal as pacing becomes more aggressive
-- compare two runs via snapshots (`diff`)
+- compare two runs using snapshots (`diff`)

 ## Contents